isomerpages/moe-crescentgirlssch/_cca/Uniformed Groups/NCC.md

 never be a good leader without the proper values.</p>
 <p>As a Uniformed Group, we go through many training sessions where cadets
-will learn how to execute foot drills, arm drills with a dummy rifle and learn how to synchronize with their other platoonmates while doing so.
+will learn how to execute foot drills, arm drills with a dummy rifle and learn how to synchronize with their platoonmates while doing so.
 These activities require a tireless amount of effort to achieve.
-It is through such training that NCC cadets bond as they go through thick and thin together.
-At the same time, it instills discipline in cadets as they learn to be more attentive, focused and respectful of the people teaching them these drills.</p>
+It is through such trainings that NCC cadets bond as they go through thick and thin together.
+At the same time, it instills discipline in cadets as they learn to be more attentive, focused and respectful towards the people teaching them these drills.</p>
 <p>Being NCC cadets, they experience the true joy of overcoming challenges.
 Cadets often put their abilities to the test by volunteering to go through exciting NCC courses to expand their knowledge of NCC.
 They are required